jabrena/typed-errors/README.md

 };
 ```

-If you followed the previous examples and you understand the motivation & concepts behind it, now you understand the purpose of this library.
+So, if you followed the previous examples and you understood the concepts behind them, now you understand the purpose of this Java library.

-## Goal
+## Library Goal

 A Java library to help developers on `Error handing` using functional programming techniques and new Java Types.

-## Error handling features
+## Error types

 ### *Either<L, R>*